 Whether you’re shooting live music, dancers and athletes in action, cars streaming down a freeway, or laundry drifting in the breeze, moving subjects are tricky to capture.
-To get some insight into what make a great action shot, we asked some masters of movement-focused photography for their best tips.
+To get some insight into how to capture great action shot photography, we asked some masters of movement-focused photography for their best tips.
 Photographers Miki Avila, Diego Texera, Emilie Möri, Arkadiusz Branicki and Greg Gallinger weigh in.

 1. Decide if you’re going for realism or abstraction

 Figure out whether the image requires a crisp snap of stillness or a more impressionistic slur of colour and form.
 Both can be beautiful—it all depends on your personal taste and your client’s preference.
 Low light or a slow shutter can create softer lines.
 This can be interesting when tracking a point of extended or twisting motion, like headlights on a dark road appearing as yellow streaks or the arm of a dancer blurring in the shape of a port de bras.
 This technique looks especially stunning on film.

 Freezing motion requires high wattage and a speedy shutter.
 Think a tennis player mid-swing, or a voluminous skirt billowing in the wind.
 All capture the feeling of movement seized with a tense energy.